 Will my performance on the CPCA affect my credential?

-No, your performance on the CPCA will not affect your CRNA credential as long as you successfully complete additional targeted continuing education in any area where the performance standard is not met.
+No, your performance on the CPCA will not affect your CRNA credential as long as you successfully complete additional targeted continuing education--a minimum of one Class A credit--in any area where the performance standard is not met.
 The choice of additional continuing education, as well as the number of credits (at least one), is completely up to you.
 If you meet the standard, no additional credits are needed (outside of the standard CPC Program requirements).

 When do I need to take the CPCA?

 You are required to take a CPCA once every eight years.
 You can take it in any open testing window during your second 4-year cycle.
 The exact date is up to you, as long as the CPCA is completed at least six months before your credential renewal deadline.

 To see your personalized CPC Program Timeline, log into your portal on the NBCRNA website.